 This metal detector has two different heads that perform two different jobs.
 One of them is more precise at shallow depths, while the other is more precise at deeper depths.

 This cannot really be called a “pro” or a “con,” hence why we did not list it in either column.
 It might hinder some people by forcing them to do the same area twice, but it might also help people who are searching within a specific depth range.

 As for the screen, we like the fact that it’s large, easy to read, and fairly simple to operate.
 You won’t have to spend a bunch of time studying a manual here, though we think the screen could use a nice backlight for evening use.

-This one has everything that you would want in a children’s metal detector.
+This kids metal detector has everything that you would want in a children’s metal detector.
 It’s lightweight, so children of any age should be able to carry it around.
-It also has a waterproof search coil in case there is a nearby pond or creek.
+It also has a waterproof coil in case there is a nearby pond or creek.
 Kids often won’t think about subtle things like the danger of ruining an expensive toy, so that waterproofing is a very nice touch.